Ttante/react-calculator/README.md

 ## Overview
 Classic style calculator built w/React + Hooks and utilizing mathjs.

-The interface is mobile & touch friendly, and they keyboard input may be used for numbers, however operators must be clicked or pressed.
+The interface is mobile & touch friendly.
+Keyboard input may be used for numbers, however operators must be clicked or pressed.

 ## Under The Hood